-3.6 REFERRAL TO LGANT
+3.6 Referral to LGANT

-The Chief Executive Officer will refer the matter to Local Government Association of the Northern Territory (LGANT) if a complainant council member or respondent has elected to refer the complaint to LGANT under section 124(3) of the Local Government Act 2019 (NT).
+The Chief Executive Officer will refer the matter to Local Government Association of the Northern Territory (LGANT) if a complainant Elected Member or respondent has elected to refer the complaint to LGANT under section 124(3) of the Local Government Act 2019 (NT).

-Note: A complainant who is not a council member does not have the option to request referral to LGANT.
+Note: A complainant who is not an Elected Member does not have the option to request referral to LGANT.